 Vehicles at all times face latent collisions, accidents and crashes which could lead to fatality of the persons sitting inside.
-For vehicle manufacturers it is quintessential to ensure that the components of the vehicle exhibit minimum damage when they encounter such accidents.
-For that we have testing facility which offers tests to ensure strength and durability of the components in case vehicles bump into any object.
+For vehicle manufacturers, it is quintessential to ensure that the components of the vehicle exhibit minimum damage when they encounter such accidents.
+To ensure this, we have a testing facility which offers tests to ensure the strength and durability of the components in case vehicles bump collide with the external objects.
 This test helps vehicle manufacturers to conform to safety standards prescribed by the regulatory bodies.
 The extent to which the vehicle components can absorb shock inflicted by the collision determines the degree to which they can provide safety to the passengers.

 A considerably large part of a vehicle is made up of glass, which intrinsically is vulnerable to environmental threats like rocks, pebbles and other heavy objects.
 For accident-prone vehicles it is essential to ensure that the glass being used in the windshields and windows is sturdy and durable, therefore laminated safety glasses are used.
 Further to verify if the safety glasses are fit for the purpose they are being used, a ball drop test is done on them.
 We prove a sophisticated facility for the ball dropping tests on glasses for vehicle manufacturers.
 The impact on the laminated glass from ball drop test determines the thickness of the glass and also determines what all weight and size of foreign objects applied with the force, it can sustain without damage.